Alexy nearly flawless in debut as Rangers beat Rockies 4-3

 Local product Trevor Story hit a solo homer in the seventh inning and a two-run shot in the eighth for Colorado.

+“He had some life on his fastball,” Story said of Alexy.
+“I feel like he didn’t miss much over the plate.”

-Joe Barlow pitched a perfect ninth inning for his third save in three opportunities.
+Joe Barlow, who was activated from the 10-day injured list before the game, pitched a perfect ninth inning for his third save in three opportunities.

 Texas has won two straight games for the first since a three-game winning streak July 31-Aug.
 2.